North Carolina Poet Laureate

-The North Carolina Poet Laureate is the poet laureate for the US state of North Carolina.
+The North Carolina poet laureate is the poet laureate for the U.S. state of North Carolina.
 At first a life appointment, the term of office is now two years.
 The program is run by the North Carolina Arts Council.
-Laureates are appointed by the Governor of North Carolina.
+Laureates are appointed by the governor of North Carolina.

 History

-Many years before the position was established, poet and journalist John Charles McNeill was unofficially called North Carolina's Poet Laureate and while official permission from the legislature to name a poet laureate came in 1935, no one was actually appointed to the position until 1948.
+Many years before the position was established, poet and journalist John Charles McNeill was unofficially called North Carolina's poet laureate and while official permission from the legislature to name a poet laureate came in 1935, no one was actually appointed to the position until 1948.
 A joint resolution of the North Carolina General Assembly created the office, giving the Governor of North Carolina the power "to name and appoint some outstanding and distinguished man of letters as poet-laureate for North Carolina."

 Changes to the position began in 1997 when Governor Jim Hunt appointed Fred Chappell as poet laureate, changing the term of office from a lifetime appointment to a term of five years.
 Hunt stated that he did this because the state had many quality poets.
 Lisbeth Evans, Secretary of the Department of Cultural Resources (which oversees the NC Arts Council), organized a committee in 2004 to update the guidelines of the resolution.
 These guidelines, which detailed the office's appointment requirements and made them gender-neutral, would be non-binding.